ixofoundation/genesis/README_SYNC_METHODS.md

 ## Full Sync (Default Method)

 This is the most secure but slowest way to synchronize your node with the blockchain.

 **Note**

 - Ensure that you install v0.20.0 of ixo-blockchain.
-- Allow the Cosmosvisor binary updates to update when required.
+- Allow the Cosmovisor binary updates to be installed at the correct block heights.

 ### How It Works